Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ## Handling dependencies in tests

 Components in the previous examples are quite easy to test because they are more or less _pure_.
 Pure components don't depend on _side effects_ such as network requests or using some native API such as the AsyncStorage.
 The `Form` component is much less pure than the `Greeting` component because its state changes can be counted as a side effect.
 Nevertheless, testing it isn't too difficult.

-Let's have an example from our application.
-How could we test the `RepositoryList` component, which uses a GraphQL query to display the rated repositories?
+Next, let's have a look at a strategy for testing components with side effects.
+Let's pick the `RepositoryList` component from our application as an example.
+At the moment the component has one side effect, which is a GraphQL query for fetching the rated repositories.
 The current implementation of the `RepositoryList` component looks something like this:

 ```javascript
 const RepositoryList = () => {